P-PrPas/ComPro1_FinalProject/README.md

-# ComPro1_FinalProject
+# Project Name: Harmonic Bounce

-Project Name: Harmonic Bounce
+## Project Description

-Description: This game will help you practice ear training so that you can effectively discriminate between notes.
+### This game will help you practice ear training so that you can effectively discriminate between notes.

-Game Mode: 1.Perfect Pitch 2.Intervals
+### Game Mode: 1.Perfect Pitch 2.Intervals

 ## Perfect Pitch
 In this mode, it helps practice in distinguishing the sound of each note.